apptools-lab/AppWorks/extensions/iceworks-app/README.en.md

 ## More

-See the [Iceworks Pack](https://marketplace.visualstudio.com/items?itemName=iceworks-team.iceworks) to know more features.
+See the [Iceworks](https://marketplace.visualstudio.com/items?itemName=iceworks-team.iceworks) to know more features.

 ## License